choiwhn/t-prior-VAE/README.md

 ---

-## backprop derivation for t-prior VAE
+## backprop derivation of t-prior VAE
 ![image](https://github.com/user-attachments/assets/56d6b149-d0f9-432b-8f2b-233809a7f851)

 the only change for calculating backprop calculation from traditional VAE model is the gradient of latent parameters($\mu$ and $log\sigma^2$).